 “It does not merely seek to deter Taiwan from formally declaring its independence; instead, it seeks to apply near constant pressure on Taipei to reach meaningful but coerced progress toward unification on Beijing’s terms,” the report said.

-Official Beijing statements in recent years repeatedly omitted past references to seeking peaceful unification.
+Official Beijing statements in recent years have repeatedly omitted past references to seeking peaceful unification.
 Instead, China has stepped up military operations around Taiwan.

 The increased coercive activities “indicate that Beijing is seeking to compel Taipei’s unification through a concerted pressure campaign, combined with positive inducements, rather than only deterring independence.”

-The PLA pressure campaign targeting Taiwan included “response exercises” like the latest drills that are carried out during periods of heightened tensions.
+The PLA pressure campaign targeting Taiwan included “response exercises,” like the latest drills, that are carried out during periods of heightened tensions.

 Two major PLA exercises in 2024 called Joint Sword “simulated joint blockade operations around Taiwan, including the China Coast Guard publicly highlighting an encirclement of Taiwan during the second iteration.”